 The Copper Creek Villas and Cascade Cabins

-The Copper Creek Villas are the newest villas at the Walt Disney World Resort (until the new Riviera property opens), showcasing the most recent design.
+The Copper Creek Villas are the newest villas at the Walt Disney World Resort (until the new Riviera Resort property opens in 2019), showcasing the most recent design.
 They are stunning.

 Almost all Disney Vacation Club properties start at a deluxe villa that offers a queen bed and queen size sleeper sofa.
 Every DVC property offers a one or 2 bedroom villa floor plan for those seeking full kitchens, washers, and dryers.
 Some DVC properties like the Copper Creek Villas offer a 3-bedroom Grand Villa.
 But the cabins are the hot ticket everyone is talking about.